Quantum tomography of three-qubit generalized Werner states: Introduction

-In Sec.~\ref{methods}, we introduce in detail the framework for QST of three-qubit states.
+The paper is organized as follows: in Sec.~\ref{methods}, we introduce in detail the framework for QST of three-qubit states.
 Then, in Sec.~\ref{results}, the results are presented and discussed.
 The main conclusions are provided in the summary.